 From growing up in Los Angeles and studying at San Francisco’s Academy of Art University, to landing a dream position in Portland, Oregon, the concept of “moving up” is more than figurative for the B.F.A costume design student Zahra Jangbar.

 The 23-year-old designer began her burgeoning career as an onsite student at the School of Fashion Costume Design department.
-Then, after working as an assistant costume designer with celebrated costume designer Deborah Cook at the Laika studio, Jangbar’s path shifted.
+Working as an assistant costume designer with celebrated costume designer Deborah Cook at the LAIKA studio, Jangbar’s path shifted.

 In each film, the characters seem to come alive — not only in their intricate movements but through their costumes.
 Powerful personalities come to life after intense research of fabrics, textiles, embroidery, and silhouettes, all of which are carefully selected through microscopic lenses and tech.

-Fashion School Daily caught up with Jangbar to discuss how she discovered her path, her Bowie inspirations and the experience of creating small-scale costumes on not-so-small technologies.
+Fashion School Daily caught up with Jangbar to discuss how she discovered her path, her Bowie inspirations and the experience of working with a crew who build small-scale costumes on not-so-small technologies.

 Fashion School Daily: Tell us a little bit about yourself.

 Zahra Jangbar: My ethnicity is Pakistani, but I was born and raised in L.A.
 I like to get out in nature any way I can by hiking, swimming or paddle-boarding.
 I love reading about history, going to museums and going to events in the Bay Area vintage community.
-I have been working in the local Bay Area theater scene for the past three years getting involved in all sorts of performance projects.
+I had previously been working in the local Bay Area theater scene for three years getting involved in all sorts of performance projects.

 FSD: What inspired you to pursue a career in costume design?